Home » Recipes » Appetizers & Snacks » Baked BBQ Honey Wings

 Serving Suggestions

-An overhead shot of honey BBQ wings topped with a generous sprinkle of chopped chives
+An overhead shot of BBQ baked chicken wings topped with a generous sprinkle of chopped chives

 Storage and Reheating

-You can easily freeze these wings for up to 1 month if you’d like.
+• Freeze.
+You can freeze the baked wings for up to 1 month if you’d like.
 Place them into a freezer-safe container with parchment or wax paper in between layers if you have to stack them.
 Thaw out frozen wings in the fridge before you reheat them.

 Print